LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 - Your dependencies are all listed in `/app1/package.json`
 - You can start your server with `npm start`
 - Your server should use `node` and `express`
-- When you visit 'http://localhost:3000/' you see:
+- When I visit 'http://localhost:3000/' I see:
   - The text "Welcome stranger!
 What's your name?"
   - A text input with the place holder "Your name here"
   - A submit button with the text "Save my name!"
-- When you type your name into the text field and press "Save my name!" the page reloads and displays the text "Welcome back [the name you entered]!" only.
+- When I type my name into the text field and press "Save my name!" the page reloads and displays the text "Welcome back [the name I entered]!" only.
   - Example: If I enter "Ada Lovelace" and hit "Save my name!"
 The only thing I should see on the page is "Welcome back Ada Lovelace".
 - If I reload the page I should still see the same text
 - When I delete my cookies or visit the site in an incognito window, I should see the form again.